 American Express has just released a great prepaid stored value card which is available in three currencies and on which the stored values never expire.
 On top of that it gives you access to Global Assist, and a range of extra benefits including emergency funds.
 You can get them at American Express Global Exchange office, or even at Australia Post.

-http://auspost.com.au/personal/american-express-globaltravel-card.html almost 9 years agoAnswered by Ross Floate via WorldNomads.com
+http://auspost.com.au/personal/american-express-globaltravel-card.html over 9 years agoAnswered by Ross Floate via WorldNomads.com